Somers High School (New York): Football

 In November 2021, The Tuskers won the Section 1 Class A championship.
-Somers defeated Rye High School 26–23 in the fog bowl at Arlington High School.
+Somers defeated Rye High School 26-23 in the fog bowl at Arlington High School.

-The former varsity coach, Tony DeMatteo, is the most victorious coach in Section 1 New York State football history, and has been named high school football's most motivational coach of all-time by the NFL.
+The former varsity coach, Tony DeMatteo, has the most victories of any head coach in Section 1 New York State football history and has been named high school football's most motivational coach of all time by the NFL.
+Coach DeMatteo retired in 2021 and left Somers in second for all-time wins by a head football coach in the state of NY.

 Ice Hockey

 The Somers ice hockey team is merged with that of North Salem High School.
-In the 2007–08 season, Somers/North Salem had their winningest season in either school's history by finishing 16-9-1 and winning their first ever sectional game against rival JFK/Putnam Valley.
+In the 2007–08 season, Somers/North Salem had their winningest season in either school's history by finishing 16-9-1 and winning their first-ever sectional game against rival JFK/Putnam Valley.